tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@DeveloperOps/index.md

 ### blogs

-Currently, I dont have any blogs but i will start writing it soon.
+Currently, I don't have any blogs but i will start writing it soon.